Skip to main content

 This function has 3 arguments: input, fromBase, and toBase.

-To learn more about the base-10 to base-2 conversion (and vice versa) there's this explanation
+To learn more about the base-10 to base-2 conversion (and vice versa) there's an explanation here.

 BORSE

-Oh wait, there's an application which can accommodate until base-62.
+Oh wait, there's an application which can accommodate the conversion until base-62 on Port Raptor.

 Comments